 The answer should be…Yes!

-Air does take up space!
+The paper towel ball is dry because air take up space!
 The glass was filled up with air.
 So when it was placed upside down in the water, the water could not fill in the glass because the air was already in there.